 1) It is romantic

 Kizomba has sometimes been derided as being too sexual and, while it is true that the dance couple is in a tight embrace and there is a focus on hip movements, it is more of a romantic dance than a sexual one.
-The couples are joined at the ribcage/stomach, not the pelvis, and the hip movements are technical and specific.
-If you are dancing with a romantic partner, kizomba is a great way of boosting your intimacy.
+I now that in our today’s video of the day you can’t really see romance, but in most cases you’ll be dancing to more melodic music and that’s what will set the tone for everything else.
+In Kizomba couples are joined at the ribcage/stomach, not the pelvis, and the hip movements are technical and specific.
+So if you are dancing with your romantic partner, kizomba is a great way of boosting your intimacy.

 2) It is easy to pick up